Schwusch/artificial_intelligence/assignment_1/README.md

 Introduction
 ============

-This assignment consists of implementing the alpha-beta pruning search algorithm and heuristic evaluation functions for an Othello AI opponent.
+This assignment consists of implementing the alpha-beta pruning search algorithm (Russel 2010) and heuristic evaluation functions for an Othello AI opponent.
 I chose to implement proper Othello rules and expand the board area to an 8 by 8 grid to make it a little more challenging.
 I also chose to make the search algorithm with an iterative deepening search, making it time dependent instead.
 This makes the algorithm ‘smarter’ the faster the host CPU is.

 Building the search algorithm
 =============================